fmnas/fmnas-site/gcp/README.md

   us-central1-docker.pkg.dev/fmnas-automation/resize-image-docker/resize-image@%
 ```

+I suggest running this with 2 vCPU / 4 GiB / 4 concurrency to reduce OOM and optimize costs.

 ### Running locally

 The "Run resize-image" IntelliJ run configuration uses the Cloud Code extension to run the service on port 591.